great places to visit off the beaten path.

 On the tower of the church is a blue plaque commemorating the sailing of the Mayflower.
 For more information on the church visit: http://www.stmaryrotherhithe.org/

 The Mayflower Pub: Originally known as the Shippe, this pub dates back to the 1550s.
 It is claimed that Captain Jones docked the Mayflower at the Shippe Inn to avoid paying commercial dock fees.
+Calculating the right rental amount of commercial spaces is essential for the business owners.
+If you don’t know how to calculate cost of commercial lease yet, you can go to austintenantadvisors.com to learn how.
 The pub underwent various name changes over the years, but in 1957 it was restored and renamed to celebrate its connection to the Mayflower.
 Still with its dock on the Thames in front, the building also used to be a riverfront Post Office and so in recognition of this it is claimed to be the only place in London that is licensed to sell both US and UK postage stamps.

 A short walk east of the pub brings you to Cumberland Wharf where a statue depicting a Pilgrim and an informational panel can be found.